Miyoshi Nagayoshi: Miyoshi clan domination

-In 1552, peace agreement was made on the condition that Ashikaga Yoshiteru would come to Kyoto.
-Yoshiteru came to Kyoto on January 28, and Nagayoshi came to Kyoto on February 26, where he was given the status of a retainer of the Hosokawa clan and became a direct retainer of the shogunate instead of a vassal of the Hosokawa clan.
-The shogunate was now headed by Yoshiteru the shogun, and Hosokawa Harumoto became Kanrei.
-However, the de facto power still actually held by Nagayoshi who now control the government of shognate unofficially.
+In 1552, a peace agreement was reached on the condition that Ashikaga Yoshiteru would come to Kyoto.
+Yoshiteru arrived in Kyoto on January 28, and Nagayoshi came to Kyoto on February 26, where he was made a retainer of the Hosokawa clan, thus becoming a direct retainer of the shogunate instead of just a vassal of the Hosokawa clan.
+The shogunate was now headed by Yoshiteru, and Hosokawa Harumoto became Kanrei.
+However, the de facto power still rested with Nagayoshi.

-in 1553, Nagayoshi also saw several actions.
-Meanwhile, Nagayoshi himself worked to pacify several oppositions such as when he besieged the Mount Akutagawa Castle.
-However, On March 8, the conflict between Yoshiteru and Nagayoshi broke out again as Yoshiteru captured the Reizan Castle.
+In 1553, Nagayoshi worked to pacify his opposition such as the besieging of Mount Akutagawa Castle.
+However, On March 8, a conflict between Yoshiteru and Nagayoshi broke out as Yoshiteru captured Reizan Castle.
 On July 30, Yoshiteru personally took command of the troops.
-However, despite the Shogun's presence himself, Harumoto's generals, fearing the loss of their troops, made no attempt to attack.
+Despite the Shogun's presence, Harumoto's generals, fearing the loss of their troops, made no attempt to attack.
 On the Miyoshi side, the forces of Imamura Yoshimitsu attacked Ryozen Castle.
 After the fall of Ryozen Castle, Yoshiteru fled from Kyoto and lived in seclusion in Kutsuki for the next five years.
-In response to this, Nagayoshi announced an ultimatum to threaten any nobles or samurai clans that decide to follow Yoshiteru will have their domains confiscated.
-This ultimatum caused many abandon Yoshiteru until only about 40 followers left to accompany him in Kutsuki.
+In response to this, Nagayoshi announced an ultimatum that any nobles or samurai clans who decide to follow Yoshiteru will have their domains confiscated.
+This ultimatum led many to abandon Yoshiteru until only about 40 followers left to accompany him in Kutsuki.
 Meanwhile, after Akutagawa Magojuro's downfall, Nagayoshi moved into the Castle of Mount Akutagawa and made it his residence.
 While Koshimizu Castle was the political base of Shimogori, Akutagawa Castle had risen from a political base of Kamigori in Settsu to a central government of the Kinai region for the Hosokawa government during the reign of Takakuni and Harumoto, and Nagayoshi took over as its base.
 Later, Nagayoshi also negotiated with the Imperial Court and repaired the earthwalls of the Akutagawa castle, which followed with, the Miyoshi army was active in military activities, with the Matsunaga brothers dispatching troops to Tanba Province.